inkVerb/VIP/For-Teachers.md

   - To review and test

 ### *C. Graded student workload*
 - Each academic level should have testing and assignments with appropriate levels of difficulty for both age and pace
 - At any academic level, good homework would be to "find the command number that matches content listed in *The Take*"
+- 601: *The Chalk*
+  - Knowledge-based tests
+  - Generate practical commands as might be seen in *The Keys*
 - In K-5, the 6-12 pace could simply be halved
 - In college and university
   - Students should review lessons on their own